ibnuh/ibnuh.github.io/_posts/2019-09-08-remote-ssh-to-android-termux.md

 New password was successfully set.
 ```

-At this point we're ready to start the SSH Server and connect to the android device.
+At this point, we're ready to start the SSH Server and connect to the android device.

 ## Connecting from remote machine

-First of all, we need to know the android device ip address on the device, get this by running
+First of all, we need to know the android device IP address on the device, get this by running

 ```
 $ ifconfig